Steps for the Experienced-Track Diploma

 - Pay professional dues of $60/year on granting of the Diploma, and subsequently.

-- Relative to our existing specializations in Site Design and Education, you will need to document the following:
+- Relative to our existing specializations in Site Design, Education and Site Development and Implementation, you will need to document the following:

 - Have completed an advanced course with a PINA diplomate or equivalent in Site Design or Education according to specialization.
-(This requirement may be waived by the DPC under special and compelling circumstances.)
+(As advanced courses specific to Site Development emerge, PINA may modify this requirement, which may also be waived by the DPC under special and compelling circumstances.)

 - Fully document 2 designs (drawings and report), and list at least the required number of designs with supporting information.
 Designs should exhibit a similar range of scope and scale as required of regular candidates, i.e., invisible structures, team design, rural, urban, etc.